Getting the Money You Need After the Wrongful Death of a Loved One

 If you are looking for a lawyer after the death of a loved one because of the carelessness of a driver, or the negligence of an employer or a business, you have my heartfelt condolences for your loss.
 And you have my promise that I will do everything I can to help you get the compensation you need as you rebuild your life.

 I’m Tupelo wrongful death lawyer Missy Wigginton.
-I represent everyday people throughout northeastern Mississippi, from Tupelo to Corinth to Aberdeen.
+I represent everyday people throughout northeastern Mississippi, from Tupelo to Oxford to Corinth to Aberdeen.
 I have a long track record of successfully negotiating good settlements for my clients after a serious injury or the death of a loved one.
 I am dedicated to my clients and will do what it takes to help you get on solid financial footing after your loss.